 Shino Kōjiguchi Vase by Sawada Hiroyuki

 For over 35 years, Sawada Hiroyuki has specialized in the production of ceramic ware made especially for tea ceremony.
-An avid practitioner himself, he finds particular inspiration in works from the 16th century - a time when tea ceremony, also called sadō or chanoyu, was reaching the apex of its development.
-As a result, his clay creations are grounded in the aesthetics of tea culture and resonate with Zen spirituality.
+An avid practitioner himself, he finds particular inspiration in works from the 16th century - a time when chanoyu (tea ceremony) was reaching the apex of its development.
+As a result, his own clay creations are deeply grounded in the history of Japan's tea culture and resonate with Zen aesthetics.

 This elegant vase is done in shino - a simple glaze made from ground feldspar and water.
 Successive applications of the glaze give the piece a multi-layered quality with different degrees of warmth from the clay body underneath.
 The garlic clove mouth (kōjiguchi) is a design element found on Chinese bronze ware vases from the Han era.